Membership Criteria & Instructions for Applying

 - The primary representative may designate colleagues from their institution to participate on specific Funders Alliance projects or Action Teams.
 This is intended to provide professional and leadership development opportunities for rising philanthropic professionals.
 Grantmaking staff, advisors, consultants, or board members may be included in this way.

 All member organizations must pay dues on a sliding scale based on their self-reported contributions in the region as defined above.
 Membership payments will be due annually, and can be made in up to four payments over a year.
 The Inland Empire Funders Alliance is fiscally sponsored by the Inland Empire Community Foundation, and is tax exempt under IRS section 501(c)(3) (EIN 33-0748536).
 Dues may be reported as a grant or sponsorship.
-Payment may be submitted following your application.
+Payment may be submitted with your application or invoiced following submission.